 - The specialist areas are: School Counselor and Library/Media

-- Cost of the program is the cost for credits: For the 2012-2013 academic year it is $277/graduate credit hour for online courses plus $60/course.
-The 9 education courses you take are graduate so that is $2493 plus $60 x 4 courses = $240 for a total of $2733.
-The Internship you take while on the job is $277/credit hour x 12 credits for the year = $3324.
-Grand total = $6,057.
+- Cost of the program is the cost for credits: For the 2014-2015 academic year it is $227/graduate credit hour for online courses plus $75 in fees/credit.
+The 9 credits of education classes you take are graduate so that is $2,718.
+Internship is completed during the first year of teaching which is 12 credit hours = $3,624.
+During your internship you will pay $60 for the scoring of your Teacher Work Sample (TWS) and $125 to help with supervisor costs.
+Grand total = $6,527.
 The Board of Regents could change the cost/credit, so this is an approximate cost.
 If you need to apply for financial aid, contact their office, 620-341-5457.
-Elaine Henrie is the director.
-You need to be enrolled in 6 credit hours of courses to qualify for financial aid, 5 in the summer (These requirements change, please check for current information).
+Elaine Henrie is the director and can be contacted via email at firstname.lastname@example.org.
+You need to be enrolled in 6 graduate credit hours during fall or spring semesters or 5 graduate credit hours in the summer to qualify for financial aid.
+These requirements may change, so please check with the Financial Aid office for current information.

 - Military Experience: If you've served 6 years, funding may be available for your course work.
 Contact John Parker at email@example.com or visit Troops to Teachers website, www.troopstoteachers.mo.gov.
 You may also call toll free @ 1-877-530-2765.

 - Orientation.
-Orientation is June 24, 2013, 9:00-4:00, in Visser Hall, Emporia State University Campus.
-Attendance is required by those accepted into the 2013 program.
+Orientation is set for June 22, 2015, 9:00-4:00, in Visser Hall, Emporia State University Campus.
+Attendance is required by those that have been fully admitted into the Alternate Route Program.
 You must contact our office at least one week in advance to confirm your reservation to attend orientation.

 To get started:

-1. Submit an application to Graduate School (Graduate School Application) and have all official transcripts sent to the Graduate Office, Emporia State University, 1200 Commercial Street, Campus Box 4003, Emporia, KS 66801.
+1. Submit an application to Graduate School (Graduate School Application) and have all official transcripts sent to the Graduate School, Campus Box 4003, Emporia State University, 1 Kellogg Circle, Emporia, KS 66801-5415.

 - You have 2 choices—either a Licensure Program/Alternate Route OR a degree seeking program/Master of Education in Teaching.
 Either one will work to be in the Alternate Route Program.
 If you choose the Licensure Program/Alternate Route you can change your status later if you decide to get the Master of Education in Teaching (MEd); please note that it will cost an additional $40 to change your status.
 If you choose the MEd program, you are not obligated to get a master’s degree but would have seven years to complete the course work—the Alternate Route required courses (21 credit hours) plus an additional 15 credit hours.